Tax disputes can be commenced either by the taxpayer or by the relevant tax authority (RTA).

-- personal tax: disputes relating to personal income tax may be commenced before customary courts, magistrates' courts, state High Courts, the TAT or the FHC, depending on the jurisdiction of the court, the amount of tax involved and whether the action is against the federal or state tax authority;
+- personal income tax: disputes relating to personal income tax may be commenced before the Revenue Courts, Customary Courts, Magistrates' Courts, State High Courts, the TAT or the FHC, depending on the jurisdiction of the court, the amount of tax involved and whether the action is against the federal or state tax authority;

 - corporation tax: companies income tax (CIT) is a federal tax and all disputes relating to its payment are commenced before the TAT or FHC;